-See how easy it is to create DIY snowmen ornaments using items from your junk drawer, hubby’s toolbox, the thrift store, wherever you store the small junky stuff.
+It is a synch to DIY snowmen ornaments using items from your junk drawer, hubby’s toolbox, the thrift store, or wherever you store the small junky stuff.

 Today is Thrift Store Decor Day and my snowmen ornaments are going to give my tour mates a run for their money.
 Just throwing it out there.
 You can put these cute little men together using any number of things.